Rishil96/git-cheatsheet/git-cheatsheet.md

 - alias name is the shortcut and git-command is the command we want to make a shortcut for.

 ---

+<span id="ssh"></span>
+## *SSH Key Setup*

+1. Generate key using `ssh-keygen -t rsa -b 4096 -C "your_email@example.com"`.
+It will create a .ssh folder in your working directory and will ask to setup a passphrase while using SSH.
+Set it up.

+2. After the first step, our private and public keys will be created in .ssh folder (default names id_rsa and id_rsa.pub).

+3. Now start the ssh agent using `start-ssh-agent` and adding passphrase for verification.

+4. Ensure that the OpenSSH Authentication Agent is running for this to work (check services.msc for this).

+5. Add your SSH Key to the SSH agent using `ssh-add "ssh-private-key-path"`

+6. Finally add the public key i.e. **id_rsa.pub** in our GitHub SSH and GPG keys.

+7. After these steps, SSH configuration is done.

 <span id="sign-commit-setup"></span>
 ## *Git Sign Commits using GNUPG*